digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 * Deploy
 * Operations Support

 However, Daml applications differ significantly in architecture, as cross-organizational workflows and state are explicitly defined in Daml code.
-This requires specific considerations during each facet to account for these differences.
+This requires specific considerations during each facet.

 .. image:: images/design-dev-test.png
    :alt: Iterative feedback loop of design, development, and testing facets as described below.
    :align: center

-Note that the SDLC of a Daml application is not a linear process.
-In particular, the facets of design, develop, and test are not sequential but part of a dynamic, iterative process.
+Note that the SDLC of a Daml application is not linear.
+In particular, the design, development, and test facets are not sequential but part of a dynamic, iterative process.
 These facets operate in a feedback loop, where the outcomes of one facet, such as testing, frequently lead back to adjustments in design or development.
 This iterative approach ensures continuous refinement and validation of the solution until it satisfies the requirements.

 1. Design
 =========